 Starting in March 2021, California in the United States is banning companies from using ‘dark patterns in its evolving privacy laws, a sneaky website design that makes things like

 For instance, if it comes down to greed eventually.
-Websites want business – users can be managed, and government rules can be negotiated around.
+Websites want business – users can be managed, and government rules can be negotiated.
 There is always the following trick to try out.

 The dark patterns I mentioned above are only a sampling.

-Moreover, clients come to us wanting to copy that latest’ trick’ that big brand uses.
+Moreover, clients come to us wanting to copy the latest’ trick’ that big brand uses.